ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 ### Curriculum

+Curriculum is the academic content of a specific school course or program.
+Within this are relevant subjects that are deemed pre-requisites for the student's chosen course or program.

 ### Section

 Sections are instances of subjects.
 Each section is a unique combination of a subject, teacher, timeslot, and room.
 No two sections of the same subject can have the same teacher, the same timeslot nor use the same room.